Storm Colloms

 they/them

 Welcome!
-I'm Storm, a third year PhD student at the Institute for Gravitational Research at the University of Glasgow,
+I'm Storm, a final year PhD student at the Institute for Gravitational Research at the University of Glasgow,

 working on gravitational wave astrophysics.
 In particular my work focuses on using gravitational wave data and machine learning techniques

-to understand the origins of stellar mass black holes and how their progenitors evolved.
+to understand the origins of stellar-mass binary black holes.

-Outwith science, I am also fond of photography, pottery and cats.
+Outwith science, I am also appreciate photography, making pottery, and cats.

 Research

-PhD - Inferring the origins of compact objects (University of Glasgow, October 2022 to Present)
+PhD - Inferring the origins of binary black holes with gravitational waves (University of Glasgow, October 2022 to Present)

-My research involves understanding the population of black holes born from massive stars,
+My research involves understanding the astrophysics of stellar-mass binary black holes.

 Want to learn more about constraining black hole astrophysics with normalising flows?
-Read my paper.
+Read my paper here.

 Want to learn more about how to use normalising flows?
 Check out this tutorial I developed to learn how to train your own normalising flow.